Business Services Searches

 How do I get a copy of a filing?

-Request a search.
-We conduct three types of searches which will result in copies.
-Please consult our filing guide for detailed information on each type of search.
+Request a search by filing an Information Request (UCC11).
 The fee for a copy search is $15.00 for each filing plus $1.00 per page.

 What does the indebtedness language mean?